krishnaxpatel/data-analytics-projects/README.md

 ## About Me

-I am a process enginner and data analyst with a passion for uncovering insights from data and solving complex problems.
+I am a process engineer and data analyst with a passion for uncovering insights from data and solving complex problems.
 I have experience in various data analytics tools and techniques, including SQL, Tableau, & R.

 Feel free to explore the projects and reach out if you have any questions or collaboration opportunities!